Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Your child vomits or coughs up blood after a bicycle accident.

 - You have questions or concerns about bicycle safety.

 What you need to know before you buy a bicycle for your child:

 - Make sure the bicycle is the right size.
 Your child should be able to stand on flat feet with one leg on each side of the bicycle.
 A gap of 1 to 3 inches should be between your child and the top bar.
 He or she should be able to hold the handlebars without having to lean forward.
 He or she should also be able to hold the hand brakes.

 - Buy a helmet that fits.
 A helmet helps protect your child from a head or face injury.
 Check inside the helmet for a sticker or label stating that the helmet meets safety standards.
 The helmet should be approved by the United States Consumer Products Safety Commission (CPSC).
 Buy a light-colored helmet with a reflective sticker on the back.
 This will make it easier for other drivers to see your child.

 - Get the right equipment.
 The bicycle should have reflectors, a horn or bell, a side-view mirror, and head and tail lights.
-Your child's bicycle may need training wheels until he learns to keep his balance.
+Your child's bicycle may need training wheels until he or she learns to keep his or her balance.

-Check the following before you let your child ride his bicycle:
+Check the following before you let your child ride a bicycle:

 - Check that the brakes work properly and the tires have the proper amount of air.